 Authorship should be limited to those who have made a significant contribution to the manuscript.
 All those who have made very significant contributions should be listed as co-authors.
 Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
 The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

 All authors should disclose in their manuscripts any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

 Fundamental Errors in Published Works

-When an author discovers a significant error or inaccuracy in her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
+When an author discovers a significant error or inaccuracy in her own published work, it is the author’s obligation to promptly notify the journal editor of Academica: Journal of Islamic Studies and cooperate with the editor to retract or correct the paper.